Crib Point

 Health performance in Crib Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Crib Point faces significant health challenges, as indicated by health data.
-Both younger and older age groups have a notable prevalence of common health conditions.
+Crib Point faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.

 Frequently Asked Questions - Health